 Next, we went to the Campaigns of Courage: European and Pacific Theaters building.
 This building’s exhibits were all focused on placing you into the footsteps of the servicemen who fought in the war.
 If you are only going to go for part of the day, I would recommend only going to this building.
-The Louisiana Memorial Pavilion is full of rich history leading you up to the war, but this building is the one that does its best to place you into the mindset and action of WWII.
+The Louisiana Memorial Pavilion is full of rich history leading you up to the war.
+This is the building that does its best to place you into the mindset and action of WWII.

-We first went into the Road to Berlin exhibit, which starts in Africa, then moves through Italy, France, Belgium, Luxembourg, and Germany.
+We first went into the Road to Berlin exhibit.
+Its story starts in Africa, then moves through Italy, France, Belgium, Luxembourg, and Germany.
 While walking past each display, you pass through the different geographies and seasons that the soldiers faced during the war.
 Every detail is amazing.
 The exhibits came to life with the incredible use of paint, plants, lights, and sound.
-I’ve never spent a lot of time wondering what it was like there for the troops while they were fighting, but you cannot walk through this museum and not be thinking about it.
+I had never spent a lot of time wondering what it was like there for the troops while they were fighting, until walking through this museum.
+While here, you can’t not be thinking about it.

 After we left, Barrett expressed that he’d never so badly wanted to read every sign in a museum before.
 We both were so grateful for all we were able to learn, and yet also felt the need for more WWII education.
 We spent the next week devouring all of HBO’s Band of Brothers.

 To return to my initial point, everyone who has the chance to go to this museum should be visiting!
 It is flooded with opportunities to understand the history of the war.
 There are videos and artifacts scattered throughout the museum for all of the visual learners out there.
 The videos are short, concise, and easy to digest.
 There are also audio booths located throughout the museum where you can take a sit break at any time and hear the telling of real-life memories from the people who lived them.